-The success of a residential real estate salesperson is dependent on how well they meet their client’s needs.
+The success of a residential real estate salesperson is dependent on how well they meet their client's needs.
 Along with this, agents conduct their own methods of finding clients.
-This is why having great customer service skills are detrimental to the agent’s success.
+This is why having great customer service skills are essential to the agent’s success.

 Since the agent’s income is commission-based, they will earn more when they find more leads.
 That’s why growing your network as a salesperson and putting your client first are the most important parts of the job.

 Commercial Real Estate Agent

 The commercial real estate salesperson is similar to the residential real estate salesperson, but they are focused on the commercial sector of the industry.

 Instead of houses, townhomes, and condos, a commercial real estate agent will sell the property to businesses.

 Working in the commercial sector means you’ll need to have analytical knowledge in business and finance.
 This is because you will be working with gross rent multipliers, capitalization rates, and internal rates of return.

 Regarding their salary, a commercial real estate agent has commission-based earnings.

 However, according to the National Association of Realtors® (NAR), an agent working in the commercial sector earned twice as much as an agent working in residential during 2017.

 A real estate broker and agent are very similar in their job.
 The only difference is who they work for.
 Real estate agents sign with a brokerage.
 Therefore, agents work for the head broker, also known as the broker of record.